cogment/cogment-doc/docs/reference/grpc.md

 ### `SerializedMessage`

 This contains an optional serialized protobuf message (e.g. config) defined by the user in the spec file.
-The bytes content is wrapped in a message to be able to differenciate between a default content (i.e. length 0) and the absence of content.
+The bytes content is wrapped in a message to be able to differentiate between a default content (i.e. length 0) and the absence of content.
 This is easily done by testing for the presence of the message.

 ```protobuf
 message SerializedMessage {